 Deb Schmidt

 Deb joined the board of directors in January 2022.
-She is a retired teacher and has lived in Homer for the past 29 years serving various local non-profits over the years.
-She has been a regular Monday distribution volunteer for the past 6 years and has been a great voice for clients on the board.
-Deb is also very involved with the Thursday group of volunteers that cook for our free fridge, she writes newsletters and letters to the paper and is a key person for ordering and managing in
+She is a retired teacher and has lived in Homer for the past 29 years service various local non-profits over the years.
+She has been a regular Monday distribution volunteer for several years and has been a great voice for clients on the board.
+Deb is also very involved with the Thursday group of volunteers that cook for our free friday and writes our newsletters and letters to the paper.

 Alex Koplin